 Where is Neil Lennon now?

 All of Neil Lennon’s Premier League experience came at Leicester City in the mid to late nineties where he was part of the successful team that won the League Cup in 1997 and 2000.

-After a brief return back to England with Nottingham Forest and then Wycombe Wanders, Lennon retired from playing in 2008 after he was offered a coaching role at Celtic under Tony Mowbray.
+After a brief return back to England with Nottingham Forest and then Wycombe Wanders, he retired from playing in 2008 after he was offered a coaching role at Celtic under Tony Mowbray.

 When Mowbray left the club, Lennon took over as caretaker manager and was given the role on a full-time basis in 2010.

 In May 2014 after four successful years at Celtic winning three league titles and two Scottish Cups Lennon announced his departure from the club.

-Neil Lennon was back in football in October 2014 when he was appointed manager of struggling Championship side Bolton Wanderers.
+He wasn’t out of football for long and returned in October 2014 when he was appointed manager of struggling Championship side Bolton Wanderers.

 After a nightmare 18 months at the club with the club facing bankrupty as well as struggling on the pitch, Lennon left by mutual consent after the new consortium led by ex footballer Dean Holdsworth decided that they wanted to bring in their own manager.

-An extremely successful first season for Lennon saw his team promoted to the Scottish Premier League as champions having missed out in the play offs the previous two seasons.
+An extremely successful first season for Lennon saw his team promoted to the Scottish Premier League as champions having missed out in the play-offs in the previous two seasons.